 Quizzes will cover the Reading & Study material for the assigned week.
 Each quiz will be open-book/open-notes, and will contain a variety of multiple-choice, multiple answer, matching, and true/false questions.
 Each quiz has a 20-minute time limit.

-The exam will cover the Reading & Study material for weeks 1-4.
+The quiz will cover the Reading & Study material for Modules 1-4: Weeks 1-4.
 It will be open-book/open-notes, contains 40 multiple-choice, multiple answer, and true/false questions, and has a 90-minute time limit.